 Maria Scolaro

-Technical Director - Environment
+ASSOCIATED Director - OPERATIONS & Environment

 An environmental scientist and plant lover whose mantra is not to funk with mother nature.